brentvollebregt/hit-counter/docs/setup.md

     +from server import app as application
     ```
     3.2 Save
+7. Go down to "Virtualenv" and set the virtual environment to the location of the virtual environment you created in step 2.
+    - The path will be something like `/home/YOUR_USERNAME/.virtualenvs/venv`
+    - You can find this path when executing `which python`, leave off `/bin/python`.
+8. Under "Security", enable "Force HTTPS".
-4. Go back to the web tab and reload your site.
+9. Go back to the top of web tab and reload your site.

-Your database, `data.db` will be located at `/home/YourUserName`.
+Your database, `data.db` will be located at `~`.

-If you want to enable HTTPS on pythonaywhere, go into [`config.py`](../config.py) and set ENABLE_SSL to `True`.
+> A virtual environment is required on pythonanywhere to make sure that required packages and versions exist.